visionbike/Platform-Setup-Guides/ubuntu_desktop/ubuntu_22.04/07_setup_realsense2_sdk.md

 #### Troubleshooting

-In the RealSense SDK version `2.56.x`, you may meet the error as belows:
+In the RealSense SDK version `2.56.x`, you may meet the error as bellows:

 ```txt
 CMake Error at CMakeLists.txt:5 (find_package):